Kodi Lyons-Foster

-Kodi Hugh Brian Lyons-Foster (born 19 October 1996) is an English professional footballer who plays as a centre back for NIFL Premiership club Coleraine.
+Kodi Hugh Brian Lyons-Foster (born 19 October 1996) is an English professional footballer who plays as a centre back for NIFL Premiership club Ballymena United on loan from Coleraine.

 Career

 Lyons-Foster played in the youth academies of Tottenham Hotspur, Aston Villa and Bristol City.
 He started his senior career in National League with Aldershot Town in 2017.
 He played in National League for several clubs until 2024, when he joined Glentoran in Northern Ireland.
 On 18 May 2025, it was announced that Lyons-Foster would depart from Glentoran and join Coleraine for the 2025–26 NIFL Premiership season.

 Personal life

 His younger brother Brooklyn is also a professional footballer.